-22 Per VA Corporate Data Warehouse data pull on February 22, 2017.
+21 Per VA Corporate Data Warehouse data pull on February 22, 2017.

-23 American Society of Anesthesiologists.
+22 American Society of Anesthesiologists.
 Practice Guidelines for Sedation and Analgesia by Non-Anesthesiologists.
 Anesthesiology.
 2002; 96:1004.

-NM Areas Reviewed (continued) Findings Recommendations Providers performed history and physical examinations within 30 calendar days prior to the moderate sedation procedure, and the history and physical and the pre-sedation assessment in combination included required elements.
-Providers re-evaluated patients immediately before moderate sedation for changes since the prior assessment.
-X Providers documented informed consent prior to moderate sedation procedures, and the name of provider listed on the consent was the same as the provider who performed the procedure, or the patient was notified of the change.
-The clinical team, including the provider performing the procedure, conducted and documented a timeout prior to the moderate sedation procedure.
-In 5 of the 47 EHRs (11 percent), there was no evidence that the clinical team and the provider who performed the moderate sedation procedure conducted a timeout to ensure correct patient and procedure.
-7. We recommended that clinical teams, including the providers performing the procedures, conduct and document timeouts prior to moderate sedation procedures and that facility managers monitor compliance.
-Post-procedure documentation included assessments of patient mental status and pain level. p.ccoda.c.
-Clinical employees discharged outpatients from the recovery area with orders from the provider who performed the procedure or according to criteria approved by moderate sedation clinical leaders.
-Clinical employees discharged moderate sedation outpatients in the company of a responsible adult.
+NM Areas Reviewed (continued) Findings Recommendations

+Providers performed history and physical

+examinations within 30 calendar days prior

+to the moderate sedation procedure, and the

+history and physical and the

+pre-sedation assessment in combination

+included required elements.

+Providers re-evaluated patients immediately

+before moderate sedation for changes since

+the prior assessment.

+Providers documented informed consent

+prior to moderate sedation procedures, and

+the name of provider listed on the consent

+was the same as the provider who

+performed the procedure, or the patient was

+notified of the change.

+The clinical team, including the provider

+performing the procedure, conducted and

+documented a timeout prior to the moderate

+sedation procedure.

+Post-procedure documentation included

+assessments of patient mental status and

+pain level.

+Clinical employees discharged outpatients

+from the recovery area with orders from the

+provider who performed the procedure or according to criteria approved by moderate

+sedation clinical leaders.

+Clinical employees discharged moderate

+sedation outpatients in the company of a

+responsible adult.

+responsible audit.

 NM Areas Reviewed (continued) Findings Recommendations X Selected clinical employees had current training for moderate sedation.
-Six of seven licensed independent practitioners' records did not contain evidence of current training for moderate sedation.
-8. We recommended that clinical managers ensure that licensed independent practitioners who perform moderate sedation procedures complete required training for the provision of moderate sedation care and that training is documented and monitor compliance.
+Seven of the 14 employees' training records did not contain evidence of current Talent Management System training for moderate sedation.
+11. We recommended that clinical managers ensure clinical employees who perform or assist with moderate sedation procedures have current Talent Management System training for the provision of moderate sedation care, ensure the training is documented, and monitor compliance.
 The clinical team kept monitoring and resuscitation equipment and reversal agents in the general areas where moderate sedation was administered.
 To minimize risk, clinical employees did not store anesthetic agents in procedure rooms/areas where only moderate sedation procedures were performed by licensed independent practitioners who do not have the training and ability to rescue a patient from general anesthesia.
+X The facility's policy for ensuring correct surgery and invasive procedures complied with VHA requirements.
+The facility's policy did not include all elements in the timeout checklist required by VHA Directive 1039.
+Missing elements were: Patient position Correct medical implant(s) available if applicable Appropriate antibiotic prophylaxis Appropriate deep vein thrombosis prophylaxis Blood availability if applicable Special equipment available if applicable 12.
+We recommended that the facility revise the policy on ensuring correct surgery and invasive procedures to include all elements of the timeout checklist required by Veterans Health Administration Directive 1039.